Hello and welcome to our Coleman Elite Montana 8 Person Tent review!

 However, if you can afford to splurge, we’d recommend parting with a little extra dough to get a tent that offers more.

-Check out the price to see if you can afford the upgrade.
+Check out the price of the elite Montana to see if you can afford the upgrade.

 What Difference Does It Make?
 Elite vs Regular Models